Interested in a DIY cat door? I’m sharing how to install a cat door on an interior door without buying a cat door kit!

 How hard is it to install a cat door?

-How do you train a cat to go in a cat door?
+How do you train a cat to use an interior cat door?

 You can sit on one side of the door with the cat on the other side and call the cat.
 If the cat doesn’t want to come through, grab a toy or a treat and gently coax the cat through.

-How do you make an indoor cat door?
+How do you make a DIY cat door?

 Like I mentioned earlier, this project was done years ago.
 We’ve recently made some layout changes to our house and put the litter box (which we have this one and love it!) in our laundry room.